 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for a roof tear-off in Santa Maria?
-Most jobs require a 20-yard container: our rule of thumb is two-thirds of a cubic yard per square of asphalt shingles.
-This low-wall roll-off handles the tonnage; it stays grounded, and it saves you space when working in Santa Barbara.
+How big a container do you actually need for a roof tear-off in Santa Maria?
+Most jobs require a 20-yard container: we use a simple rule for asphalt shingles, where one square equals roughly two-thirds of a cubic yard.
+Our low-wall roll-off handles the weight; checking the tonnage helps avoid extra fees across Santa Barbara.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Santa Maria residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.